 Based on average award of $1,500 per semester:

-Students may not work more than a combined total of 40 hours per week (Sunday-Saturday) or 1,500 hours in a fiscal year in all jobs, hourly or Work-Study.
-Work-Study students must be registered at least half-time* for the semester.
+Students may not work more than a combined total of 8 hours per day, 40 hours per week (Sunday-Saturday) or 1,250 hours in a fiscal year in all jobs, hourly or Work Study.
+Work Study students must be registered at least half-time* for the semester.
 If you are registered and awarded FWS, you may begin work on the first day of classes and must end work on the last day of finals or the day you drop below half-time*, whichever occurs first.

 *Half-time is 6 hours for undergraduates and law students.
 Notify your supervisor in advance when you are unable to work.